 Read more in the Pennsylvania Workers’ Compensation FAQ.

-If you believe your employer is violating your right to choose your health care provider after a workplace injury, consider Barnard, Mezzanotte, Pinnie and Seelaus, LLP.
-To schedule a free initial consultation, call 610-565-4055 or contact our Pennsylvania workers’ compensation law firm online.
+If you believe your employer is violating your right to choose your health care provider after a workplace injury, consider Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP.
+To schedule a free initial consultation, call 610-565-4055 or 302-594-4535 or contact our Pennsylvania workers’ compensation law firm online.